admveen/AviationAnalysis/README.md

 For larger planes, many Boeing aircraft (in particular Boeing 737-200, 737-300, and Boeing 727-223) are amongst models exhibiting the lowest historical fraction of serious injuries / fatalities.
 ![image](images/large_plane_inj_frac.png)

-Again we can see for the strip plots that most accident events in these models result in no serious injuries although there are some events where we see catastrophic (near unity) fatality rates.
+Again we can see from the strip plots that most accident events in these models result in no serious injuries although there are some events where we see catastrophic (near unity) fatality rates.
 These high serious injury fraction events are *rare* in these safest models.

 ### Factors